 The Office of Continuous Improvement has a library of Lean resources available for loan.
 Below is the list of resources that includes books, DVDs and workshop materials.
 These resources cover the basics of Lean, Lean culture building strategies, group facilitation, and specific Lean tools and concepts.

 These resources are available for loan to all faculty, staff and students.
-Contact us at firstname.lastname@example.org to check out a book.
+Contact us at email@example.com to check out a book or an ipad (for e-books).
 Feel free to stop by 136W Wadsworth Hall to take a look at the library in person.

 Lean Library Resources Available for Loan

 Click on the title to see more information.
 Some link pages may have purchase information, but remember, all books are available for loan at no charge from the Office of Continuous Improvement!